wolfgruber/FSSprob/README.md

 The folder `data` contains the results in NetCDF format which are presented in the accompanying research article (yet to be published).

 ## Plotting
 The folder `plotting` contains two python scripts to recreate the figures of the research article. `plotting/plotting_graphs.py` displays the data stored in `data`. `plotting/plotting_maps.py` recreates the precipitation maps.
+Please note that the raw forecast files are not included in the dataset.